slowkow/hlabud/paper/typst/main.typ

 = Discussion

 Our open-source R package _hlabud_ gives users access to HLA data from two public databases, and implements HLA divergence calculation @Pierini2018.
-_hlabud_ downloads HLA genotype data from the IMGT-HLA GitHub repository @imgthla, caches it in a user-configurable folder, and prepares the data for downstream analysis in R.
+_hlabud_ downloads and caches HLA genotype data from the IMGT-HLA GitHub repository @imgthla and prepares the data for downstream analysis in R.

-We provide #link("https://slowkow.github.io/hlabud", "tutorials") for HLA divergence, fine-mapping association analysis with logistic regression, and embedding with UMAP.
-_hlabud_ provides allele frequencies for all HLA genes, obtained from the Allele Frequency Net Database (AFND) @Gonzalez-Galarza2020.
+We provide #link("https://slowkow.github.io/hlabud", "tutorials") for HLA divergence, fine-mapping association analysis with logistic regression, embedding with UMAP, and visualizing allele frequencies from the Allele Frequency Net Database (AFND) @Gonzalez-Galarza2020.

+= Related Work

+BIGDAWG is an R package that provides functions for chi-squared Hardy-Weinberg and case-control association tests of highly polymorphic genetic data like HLA genotypes @Pappas2016.
+HATK is set of Python scripts for processing and analyzing IMGT-HLA data @Choi2020.

 = Acknowledgments

 This work was supported by a NIAID grant T32AR007258 (to K.S.) and the National Institute of Health Director’s New Innovator Award (DP2CA247831; to A.C.V.)
 Thanks to Sreekar Mantena for reporting issues with the code.
-Thanks to Jean Fan for the logo and helpful discussions.
+Thanks to Jean Fan for creating the logo and discussing the paper.

 = Competing Interests